agonza1/free-whip/README.md

 Since aiortc doesn't support trickle ice you might need to use ice-lite.

 ## Run locally
+If you want to use a specific TURN you can pass it in a .env file like demonstrated in example.env.
+Then just run:
 ```
 docker-compose up --build
 ```